leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 > unaware of the atrocities and corruption carried out in its name, but
 > Khrushchev's announcement made it impossible to believe any more that the big
 > Other was ignorant of them.

+Another example of Zizek's language, "the Symbolic," is given, illustrated through PR, branding, and advertising, whereby the corporation's true nature is
+_sheathed_:

+> Ratner precisely tried to circumvent the Symbolic and "tell it how it is,"
+> describing the inexpensive jewelry his shops sold as "crap" in an
+> after-dinner speech.
+But the consequence of Ratner making this judgment
+> _official_ were immediate, and serious - £500m  was wiped off the value of
+> the company and he lost his job.
+Customers might previously have known that
+> the jewelry Ratners sold was poor quality, but the big Other didn't know; as
+> soon as it did, Ratners collapsed.

 2008 banking crisis is an example the role of the Symbolic in capitalism realism--that while we know this was a failure of capitalism, it is not